The $\mathbf{P}^1$-motivic Gysin map: Introduction

 Since the construction of our Gysin map relies heavily on the blowup excision of $\bP^1$-spectra, we have to use various identities between nested blowups in order to prove Theorem \ref{gysin-properties-introduction}.
 We are unable to find these identities in the literature at least in the derived case, so we include the basic theory of blowups in derived algebraic geometry as well as the proof of these identities in Appendix \ref{appendix-dag}.

 \begin{remark} Of course, the \textbf{Composition} in Theorem \ref{gysin-properties-introduction} is handicapped from the $\infty$-categorical viewpoint: a full composition compatibility ought to contain larger commutative diagrams for arbitrarily long chains of closed immersions.
-However, this will need a significantly heavier theory of nested blowups than what we want to develop here in Appendix \ref{appendix-dag}, so we leave it to our future work. \end{remark}
+However, the full composition is already extremely complicated even in the $\bA^1$-invariant case as in \cite{deglisefeldjin2026homotopycoherentgysinfunctoriality}: it needs a significantly heavier theory of nested blowups than what we want to develop here in Appendix \ref{appendix-dag}, so we leave it to our future work. \end{remark}